Canorus/canorus.github.io/_posts/2016-09-17-What-is-happening-in-NPDS-right-now;-degeneration.md

 ## What is going on?

 In NPDS, there are two top moderators.
 We called them Cafe Manager and Sub-Manager.
-Mr.LSC is in charge of Cafe Manager and Gcode was Sub-Manager.
-Currently Kipple is in charge of the Sub-Manager.
+Mr.LSC is in charge of Cafe Manager and Gcode **was** Sub-Manager.
+Currently Kipple is in charge of the Sub-Manager and he has nothing to do with this serial of incidents.

 A few months ago, the Manager, Mr.LSC, posted an advertisement about a toasted-sandwich store run by a friend of his.
 The reason why it caused such controversy was because it was strictly stated that anyone posting something that can be regarded as advertisement will be expelled permanently, *even the moderator*.
 When asked to explain his behaviour and apologize, however, he kicked members out abusing his position as Moderator.